hadynz/hadynz.github.io/about.md

 would like to have available for me at anytime.

 Now _I'm_ not the only primary audience that I target!
 The other target segment for this blog is _you_.
-I feel a lot of self fulfilment when I see that knowledge that I share with others help fix problems they run into, or inspire them down the right track that they have been looking for.
-I am unsure how many people will read the things I share, but I hope that there will be value here.
+I feel a lot of self fulfilment when I see that knowledge that I share with others has helped fix problems they've run into, or at least inspired them down the right track that they have been looking for.
+Now I am unsure if my blog would actually achieve that, but I do really hope that readers will find some value here.

 ## About this blog
-// Describe how this blog was built and why I used the technology that I did
+This blog is probably around my 5th attempt of creating an online presence for myself in many, many years.
+I started off with a blog running on Wordpress, moved to Tumblr, and not long after it had moved again on to Drupal.
+The reason I was not able to stay in one place is because each platform did not quite do what I wanted.
+Being the perfectionist that I sometimes can be, I kept getting distracted by tinkering with platform configuration and plugins, instead of _actually_ writing.

+Getting sick of making excuses for myself, I finally decided to absolutely commit to getting a blog up and running, and the solution came in the form of using [Jekyll](http://jekyllrb.com), a static website generator, and host it on [GitHub Pages](https://pages.github.com).
+Why was this platform any different?
+Well writing posts in [Markdown](http://en.wikipedia.org/wiki/Markdown) and having complete control over my site templates almost felt like coding (_fun!_) and not tedious content authoring.
+GitHub pages also provided me with the ability of allowing readers to contribute to anything I write - an idea inspired by [Phil Haack](http://haacked.com/)'s blog which excited me to try out as well.

+I code, write and publish my blog posts using my favourite and trusty [WebStorm IDE](http://www.jetbrains.com/webstorm).

+I also need to extend my gratitude to [@SylvainLafitte](https://twitter.com/SylvainLafitte) for helping me with the site's typography, and my dearest wife [@DandoonG](https://twitter.com/DandoonG) for her constant feedback during the blog's development.

 ---